 As noted, best results will be obtained with this exercise when Windows is configured with a graphics driver that uses 256 colors.
-(These exercises are not designed for monochrome monitors, and are not generally usable in monochrome.)

-If you are running Windows with a 16-color video card and/or driver, the software will detect this and access special 16color bitmaps where required.
-These are satisfactory, but not as eye- catching as the 256-color versions.
-(In this exercise, only the logo and title screens have a noticeably different appearance on a 16-color display.
-The star images (Section VI-1) change slightly, since only a few levels of gray scale are available.)
+(These exercises are not designed for monochrome monitors, and are not generally usable in monochrome).
+If you are running Windows with a 16-color video card and/or driver, the software will detect this and access special 16-color bitmaps where required.
+These are satisfactory, but not nearly as eye-catching as the 256-color versions.
+(In this exercise, the affected images include the logo and title screens, and all "telescopic" images of Jupiter).
 If your video card supports 256 colors, you may be able to change the Windows driver to one that makes use of the full color range (see Section II-4.3).
 The exercise software will then automatically use the 256-color versions of the bitmaps.